Sony a6400 for birds in flight

 One of the factors that leads to the poor overall usability of the A6400 are the camera controls.
 I actually don’t have a problem with the Sony menu system, or the button layout.
 The fact that the menu system is almost identical in layout and function to the A9 is a huge benefit.

 The main issue is that there is only one control wheel.
-The vertical wheel around the multifunction selector on the back plate can ben pressed into service, but it is in the wrong place for accurate control.
+The vertical wheel around the multifunction selector on the back plate can be pressed into service, but it is in the wrong place for accurate control.
 For my kind of shooting, I need to quickly change the exposure compensation.
 The sole (rear) control wheel can be set to this capability, but only after complex setup, and must be activated by first pressing a function button.
 Given this setting is lost every time the camera switches off, the whole thing is a total pain in the backside.

-Exposure Compensation.
+Exposure Compensation

 As I explain here, I like to get the bird exposed correctly and where possible, exposed to the right (ETTR) to minimise the shadow recovery needed.
 For that I need to be able to rapidly spin the exposure compensation dial, and assess the exposure by the over/under exposure zebras.
-On the A6400, the rear control dial is stiff and can not be easily spun.
+On the A6400, the rear control dial is stiff and cannot be easily spun.
 Moreover, the Sony overexposure zebras are very intrusive, so that you cannot see the subject clearly, and this makes subject framing very difficult.
 This is true for the A9 and the A6400.
 The Olympus system is a great deal better for this than the Sony controls.
 Many things add up to the A6400 being such a disappointment, but this for me was the greatest factor along with the viewfinder.

 Conclusion